twjeffery/DIO-test-2/_design_system/guidelines/Links.md

 ---
 layout: default
-title: Upload a file
+title: Links
-parent: Patterns
-nav_order: 5
+nav_order: 11
 ---

-# Upload a file
+# Links
 {: .no_toc }

 ## On this page